Huevos Rancheros Tostadas

 Instructions

-• Add a bit of canola oil to large pan warmed to medium-high heat on stove top.
+• Crisp tortillas.
+Add a bit of olive oil to large pan warmed to medium-high heat on stove top.
 Crisp up two corn tortillas at a time, flipping once to get both sides slightly browned.
 Remove and set aside.

 Nutrition